Improve & Develop

 As a company we value innovation, enterprise, and ethical business practices with an unrelenting commitment to the welfare of the Service Users within our Fund’s operating company.

-Montreux Capital Management (UK) is an Appointed Representative of Sapia Partners LLP, a firm authorised and regulated by the Financial Conduct Authority (FCA).
+Montreux Capital Management (UK) is an Appointed Representative of Sapia Partners LLP, which is authorised and regulated by the Financial Conduct Authority (FCA).

-We offer socially impactful opportunities to our investors, transforming the lives of some of the most vulnerable people in our society.
+We offer socially impactful opportunities to the funds investors, transforming the lives of some of the most vulnerable people in our society.

 He was recently appointed to the UK’s first Professorship in Mental Health in Education, at Oxford Brookes University.
 He is Honorary Professor at universities in the Ireland, Germany and Australia.
 He has been a Fellow of the University of Oxford....

 He has been awarded an OBE and CBE by the Queen for services to children with Special Needs.
 In 2017 he was entered into "Who’s Who" in acknowledgement of his national and international contribution to the field of Special Education.

 In a career spanning more than 30 years, Barry has held the leadership positions of Headteacher, Principal, Academic Director, Chief Executive, Inspector of Schools and Director of the Centre for Special Education at Westminster College, Oxford.
 In 2009, he was appointed by the Secretary of State for Education as Director of the Children with Complex Learning Difficulties and Disabilities Research Project.